Chris Farrell: Ireland

 Farrell was selected in the 31-man Ireland squad for the 2019 Rugby World Cup, having featured in the warm-up matches against Italy, and Wales.
 During the World Cup itself, Farrel was used as a replacement in Ireland's opening 27–3 win against Scotland, and he started in their shock 19–12 defeat against hosts Japan.
 When the 2020 Six Nations resumed in October 2020 following a delay due to the COVID-19 pandemic, Farrell featured as a replacement in Ireland's 35–27 defeat against France in their final fixture of the tournament.

 With the usual format of end-of-year international tests not possible due to the COVID-19 pandemic, Ireland instead participated in the Autumn Nations Cup.
 Farrell started in the 32–9 opening win against Wales on 13 November, the 18–7 defeat against England on 21 November, and the 23–10 win against Georgia on 29 November, then featured off the bench in the 31–16 win against Scotland on 5 December, which secured a third-place finish for Ireland in the tournament.
 During the 2021 July rugby union tests, Farrell started in Ireland's 39–31 win against Japan, however, a head injury sustained during the game ruled Farrell out of Ireland's final test against the United States.
 A hip injury ruled Farrell out of the 2022 Ireland rugby union tour of New Zealand.

+Criminal conviction

+On 13 December 2024, Farrell was charged with and convicted for failing to report a rape which was alleged to have been perpetrated by his colleagues when playing for FC Grenoble in 2017.
+Three players from the Top 14 team were charged with the violent gang rape of a woman after a Top 14 rugby match in Bordeaux in March 2017.
+Farrell was present where the rape occurred and owned a pair of crutches which were used on the victim during the attack.
+He was given a four-year sentence with two years suspended, however he was not sent to prison and instead was ordered to wear an electronic tag for two years and to remain in France.
+Oyonnax sacked him in January 2025 after his conviction.